DIPMETER LOG BASICS

 Third are pad to pad correlations using a pattern recognition rather than cross-correlation system.
 This is called Local Dip or LOC dip and responds to non-repetitive events such as erosional surfaces or breaks in the depositional sequence.
 A comparison of the three modes with normal high resolution dipmeter results is shown below.
 It is now possible to analyze data with a resolution of a few inches and compare it to core data .

 Schlumberger introduced a dipmeter for use in oil-based (nonconductive) mud systems in 1988.
 It uses micro induction resistivity measurements instead of the usual electrical resistivity pads.
 A knife blade electrode, or scratcher pad, version is available from several suppliers.
-In 1989, a 4 arm focused acoustic dipmeter was introduced by Atlas Wireline, with a resolution of about 1 cm.
+In 1989, a 4 arm focused acoustic dipmeter, suitable for both conductive and non-conductive mud, was introduced by Atlas Wireline, with a resolution of about 1 cm.

 An example is given on the left.
 The program produces a 360 degree image of the borehole wall by interpolating between the eight resistivity measurements from the eight electrodes on the SHDT pads.
 Images can be coded in gray scale or colour.
 Dark gray or dark colour usually represents conductive, often tight shale, beds and light colour resistive, often porous sand, beds.
 If shales are more resistive than sands (or carbonates), the colour scheme can be reversed to keep shales looking dark.